Big O notation: Examples with an infinite domain

-with the implied domain being the set of positive integers, can be interpreted as saying that the algorithm has order of $n^2$ time complexity.
+with the implied domain being the set of positive integers, may be interpreted as saying that the algorithm has at most the order of $n^2$ time complexity.

 Example with a finite domain

 Big O can also be used to describe the error term in an approximation to a mathematical function on a finite interval.
 The most significant terms are written explicitly, and then the least-significant terms are summarized in a single big O term.
-Consider, for example, the exponential series and two expressions of it that are valid when x is small:
+Consider, for example, the exponential series and two expressions of it that are valid when $x$ is small: